awsdocs/amazon-workspaces-user-guide/doc_source/client_troubleshooting.md

 Version 2\.4\.13 is the final release of the Amazon WorkSpaces Chromebook client application\.
 Because [ Google is phasing out support for Chrome Apps](https://blog.chromium.org/2020/01/moving-forward-from-chrome-apps.html), there will be no further updates to the WorkSpaces Chromebook client application, and its use is unsupported\.

-For [ Chromebooks that support installing Android applications](https://sites.google.com/a/chromium.org/dev/chromium-os/chrome-os-systems-supporting-android-apps), we recommend using the [Workspaces Android Client Application](amazon-workspaces-android-client.md) instead\.
+For [ Chromebooks that support installing Android applications](https://sites.google.com/a/chromium.org/dev/chromium-os/chrome-os-systems-supporting-android-apps), we recommend using the [WorkSpaces Android client application](amazon-workspaces-android-client.md) instead\.

-If you are using a Chromebook launched before 2019, see the [ installation steps for Chromebooks launched before 2019](amazon-workspaces-android-client.md#chromebook_install_before_2019) before attempting to install the Amazon Workspaces Android client application\.
+If you are using a Chromebook launched before 2019, see the [ installation steps for Chromebooks launched before 2019](amazon-workspaces-android-client.md#chromebook_install_before_2019) before attempting to install the Amazon WorkSpaces Android client application\.

 In some cases, your WorkSpaces administrator might need to enable your Chromebook to install Android applications\.
 If you are unable to install the Android client application on your Chromebook, contact your WorkSpaces administrator for assistance\.